Non-squeezing and capacities for some calibrated geometries: (Affine) non-squeezing for general calibrations

 It is easy to write down as a conjecture the direct analogue of Theorem~\ref{thm:c0closure} for \(\mathrm{G}_2\)-manifolds.
 Let \((M, g, \varphi)\) be a \(\mathrm{G}_2\)-manifold, where \(\varphi\) is the associative \(3\)-form.
 Let

+It is easy to see that \(G\) is closed in \(\mathrm{Diff}(M)\) with respect to the \(C^1\)-compact-open topology.
 The question is whether \(G\) is closed in \(\mathrm{Diff}(M)\) with respect to the \(C^0\)-compact-open topology.
 At least in the case that \(M\) is connected, it would in fact suffice to check whether \(G\) is closed in \(\mathrm{Isom}(M, g)\), since \(\mathrm{Isom}(M, g)\) is closed in \(\mathrm{Diff}(M)\) as a consequence of the Myers-Steenrod theorem that any distance-preserving bijection between connected Riemannian manifolds is in fact metric-preserving.
 (Indeed, if \((F_n)\) is a sequence of Riemannian isometries converging uniformly on compact sets to a diffeomorphism \(F\), then \(F\) must be a metric isometry since each \(F_n\) is and \(F_n \to F\) pointwise, and then Myers-Steenrod implies that \(F\) is a Riemannian isometry.)
 Perhaps it is easier to check whether \(G\) is closed in \(\mathrm{Isom}(M, g)\), since the latter is, again by a theorem of Myers-Steenrod, a finite-dimensional Lie group with respect to the \(C^0\)-compact-open topology (whereas \(\mathrm{Diff}(M)\) never is).